 Developing an energy-efficient mobile application in the presence of mobile ads is a daunting task for the software developer.
 Unfortunately, much existing work focuses either on finding and estimation the energy consumption of a mobile app.
 Furthermore, other online resources focus on the performance of the mobile application.
 Thus, due to lack of guidance, the developer is unable to design an energy-efficient mobile application.
 Therefore, in this paper, we proposed a way to optimize mobile ads in applications.
-In this work, we apply gamma correction to a mobile application to reduce the size of mobile ads.
-Furthermore, in order to reduce the quality of mobile ads, gamma correction adjusts every pixel of the mobile ad.
+In this work, we apply gamma correction to a mobile ads, gamma correction adjusts every pixel of the mobile ad.
 Due to this, our proposed work minimizes the hidden energy cost of mobile ads, which directly increases the lifetime and performance of the mobile app.
 The simulation result validates that our proposed work efficiently reduces the energy consumption of a mobile application.
 In the future, we plan to integrate other image-compression techniques with gamma to further optimize the energy depletion of mobile applications and extend our research for the iOS platform.